IP scanners are an essential tool to help you monitor your network for new devices.

 • Network scanning: Through the installation of an on-site agent

-Why do we recommend it?
+Why do I recommend it?

 Intruder is a vulnerability scanning service that is available in three plans.
-The base plan will only provide eternal scanning but the two higher plans include network scanning.
+The base plan will only provide external scanning but the two higher plans include network scanning.
 This tool enables system administrators to examine network appliances and update their settings to make them harder for hackers to manipulate.

 The platform scans your network whenever new vulnerabilities are released.
 Monitoring the latest threats ensures that you have some level of protection in place.
 There are also integrations with Slack and Jira so that you can receive updates on problems immediately.